 Beat the Forgetting Curve by retaining up to 50% more information with micro-learning.Get the app

-It is also a part of the Chinese culture and is called zhezhi in China.
+This papercraft has Japanese roots, as 'oru' means 'to fold' and 'kami' means 'paper'.
+It is also a part of Chinese culture and is called 'zhezhi' in China.
 Origami is a skill that can be tried by all and is a fine brain exercise.
-It was popularized by origami grandmaster, Akira Yoshizawa.
-Now, this art is fast approaching classroom settings and is being recognized for its many practical implications.
-It is taught through origami models that make use of illustrative diagrams and instructions.
+It was popularised by origami grandmaster Akira Yoshizawa.

 Considering its vital advantages, the Japanese have made origami a part of the elementary school curriculum.
 Broadly speaking, this art develops: